 In this post, we’ll take a look at some of the most important surfing equipment to take on your next trip to the beach.
 Whether you’re new to surfing or an experienced rider, these surfing essentials will make your beach activities more fun.

 First on the list for essential surf equipment is pretty obvious… a surfboard.
 There’s a huge variety of surfboards out there so it can be tricky to know which the right one is for you.
 It’s a good idea to get some expert advice – whether that comes from a surf shop, a friend, or online.
+To know more about surfboards, Ombe has a great resource on this.
 For beginners, the wider the surfboard the better and the height should be around a foot to a foot and a half taller than you.
-Ombe has a great resource on this.

 If you want to give SUP surf a go (a cross between stand up paddleboarding and surfing) check out GILI Paddle Boards.

 Getting a good wetsuit is important for surfing – especially if you’re planning to surf in cold waters.
 It’s important that before deciding what kind of wetsuit to buy, you know your budget.
 While you might like the color and finish, the most important thing is that a wetsuit protects you.
 Not just from the water and the wind, but also from the sun.
 It’s the most effective sunscreen there is!
 Of course, if you’re surfing somewhere warmer you can always get a super comfy pair of board shorts and lather on the sunscreen.